Putin sets partial mobilization in Russia, threatens enemies | Headlines

 He added: "It's not a bluff."
 Putin said he has signed a decree on the partial mobilization, which is due to start on Wednesday.
 "We are talking about partial mobilization, that is, only citizens who are currently in the reserve will be subject to conscription, and above all, those who served in the armed forces have a certain military specialty and relevant experience," Putin said.

-Russian Defence Minister Sergei Shoigu said in a televised interview Wednesday that conscripts and students won't be mobilized - only those with relevant combat and service experience will be.
-He said that 5,937 Russian troops have been killed in Ukraine so far.
-Western estimates of Russian military losses stand at tens of thousands.
+Russian Defence Minister Sergei Shoigu said in a televised interview Wednesday that only those with relevant combat and service experience will be mobilized.

-Shoigu's update on Russian losses is the third time the Russian military offered death toll numbers to the public.
-The last update came in late March when the Defense Ministry claimed 1,351 Russian soldiers were killed in Ukraine.
+Shoigu also said that 5,937 Russian soldiers have died in the Ukraine conflict, far lower than Western estimates that Russia has lost tens of thousands.
 Putin said the decision to partially mobilize was "fully adequate to the threats we face, namely to protect our homeland, its sovereignty, and territorial integrity, to ensure the security of our people and people in the liberated territories."
-Earlier Wednesday, Ukrainian President Volodymyr Zelenskyy dismissed Russian plans to stage referendums in occupied regions in eastern and southern Ukraine as a "noise" and thanked Ukraine's allies for condemning the votes scheduled to start Friday.
+Earlier Wednesday, Ukrainian President Volodymyr Zelenskyy dismissed the referendum plans as "noise" and thanked Ukraine's allies for condemning the votes scheduled to start Friday.

-Four Russian-controlled regions announced plans Tuesday to start voting this week to become integral parts of Russia, which could set the stage for Moscow to escalate the war following Ukrainian successes on the battlefield.

-Former President Dmitry Medvedev, the deputy head of Russia's Security Council chaired by Putin, said referendums that fold regions into Russia itself would make redrawn frontiers "irreversible" and enable Moscow to use "any means" to defend them.

 In his nightly address, Zelenskyy said there were lots of questions surrounding the announcements but stressed that they would not change Ukraine's commitment to retake areas occupied by Russian forces.